jon-heard/obsidian-inline-scripts/README.md

 ***

 ## ADVANCED SHORTCUTS: Checking for loaded shortcut-files
-There is an read-only array, "tejsInfo.shortcutFiles", that lists all shortcut-files who's shortcuts are currently loaded in the master shortcut list.
+There is a read-only array, "tejsInfo.shortcutFiles", that lists all shortcut-files who's shortcuts are currently loaded in the master shortcut list.
 This can be useful in a number of ways.
 Perhaps we want to disable a shortcut-file if an incompatible one is loaded.
 Perhaps we want to modify shortcut-logic based on what other shortcuts are available.

 ***